 | Certificate recognition | JCAB CPL only | FAA CPL accepted by major international airlines |

-Even with housing and living costs in Miami (approximately 1,200 to 1,800 USD per month), the total investment is dramatically lower than completing the same training in Japan.
+Even with housing and living costs in Pembroke Pines, the total investment is significantly lower than completing the same training in Japan.

-The application process from Japan takes about 6 to 10 weeks from first contact to your arrival in Miami.
+The application process from Japan takes about 6 to 10 weeks from first contact to your arrival in Pembroke Pines.
 Our admissions team guides each step.

 | Step | What Happens | Timeline | Who |